[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 The scenarios related to the resolution of the Transnistrian conflict depend proportionately on the multidimensional "battlefield" dynamics associated with the Russian military aggression against Ukraine.

 In military terms, uncertainties remain about the sustainability and effectiveness of the Ukrainian counter-offensive, which began in June 2023, as continued supplies of weapons and ammunition to Ukraine are required.
 The scepticism of some Western actors about the speed of the counteroffensive has been strongly criticised by the Ukrainian side, which maintains that the slowness is intentional for objective reasons, including the reduction of human casualties among the military forces.
 Furthermore, without the involvement of the European military industry, supply chains risk breaking down.
-That is why the EU has proposed to intensify orders from member states to generate demand and large-scale production respectively for Ukraine's needs.
+That is why the EU has proposed intensifying orders from member states to generate demand and large-scale production respectively for Ukraine's needs.
 At the same time, the depth of Ukrainian drone penetration into Russian territory, with attacks targeting critical infrastructure in six regions, highlights the shortcomings of Russian air defences.

-From an economic point of view, Western sanctions drastically reduce the revenue collected in the Russian budget.
+From an economic point of view, Western sanctions are drastically reducing the revenue collected in the Russian budget.
 This is visible in the case of the revenue obtained by state-owned energy giant Gazprom, which from a profit of almost $26bn in the first six months of 2022, recorded a profit of around $3bn dollars in January-June 2023, which represents a decrease of more than eight times.

 At the same time, the financial support for Ukraine is becoming more defined and consistent, with €50bn proposed by the EU under the 2021-27 multiannual budget.
 Nevertheless, the obstruction of the export of Ukrainian grains, generated by Russian attacks on ports in the Odesa region, both at sea and on the Danube, creates costs for the Ukrainian economy.
 The volume of more than 30mn tonnes of cereals exported in 2022-23, through the cereal initiative, via the Black Sea, will have to be redirected towards the routes of the "green corridors".
 Added to the negative consequences on Ukrainian cereal exports caused by the blockade and the Russian attacks are the fraudulent exports carried out by some Ukrainian companies.
 Some 300 entities are under investigation for grain exports, tax evasion and other crimes worth at least $140mn in 2022 alone.
-Under conditions of war and with around 15% of its territories still occupied by Russia, the Ukrainian authorities plan to harvest around 45mn tonnes of cereals, or almost double the amount in 2021 which was 86mn tonnes.
+Under conditions of war and with around 15% of its territory still occupied by Russia, the Ukrainian authorities plan to harvest around 45mn tonnes of cereals, or almost double the amount in 2021, which was 86mn tonnes.

-In the political realm, Russian President Vladimir Putin demonstrates resilience and continues to eliminate opponents who question its legitimacy within national borders.
-The plane crash in which Evgeni Prigozhin, leader of the Wagner Group, died is seen as a long-awaited respite from the organised military rebellion against the Kremlin-controlled central authorities.
+In the political realm, Russian President Vladimir Putin demonstrates resilience and continues to eliminate opponents who question his legitimacy within national borders.
+The plane crash in which Evgeni Prigozhin, leader of the Wagner Group, died is seen as a long-awaited response to the organised military rebellion against the Kremlin-controlled central authorities.
 Also politically, but from the Ukrainian perspective, the high costs and risks of holding presidential and parliamentary elections in 2024, caused by the war, could lead Kyiv to maintain its current political structure.
 Political polls show that the performance of President Volodymyr Zelenskiy is appreciated by 91% of the population.
 The holding of Ukrainian elections is conditional on the existence of Western financial aid.
 In 2018, in times of relative peace, more than $80mn were spent just to hold the presidential elections.
 In any case, even if organised, the elections would divert attention from the war and direct some resources to the organisation of the elections.

 Contradictory signals about the dynamics of the war, as well as the adaptation and reaction strategies selected by decision-makers in Ukraine and the EU, on the one hand, and in Russia, on the other, maintain a high dose of caution within the separatist elite in Transnistria.
 Actors in the region understand that Moscow is capable of retaliating if it feels betrayed.
 The attacks with explosives against police buildings and critical infrastructure in the Transnistria region in the spring of 2022 were destabilising actions.
 Although Tiraspol blamed the Ukrainian side and not Russia, the latter's secret services were identified as the alleged perpetrators of the subversive actions.
 According to these reasonings, in order to ensure their own survival, the Transnistrian elites will not abandon pro-Russian positions as long as Russia does not find itself irreversibly in a losing position in Ukraine.
 Until then, the political actors in the Transnistria region will avoid dissociating themselves from Russian geopolitical interests.